 “Lucasfilm and Colin Trevorrow have mutually chosen to part ways on ‘Star Wars: Episode IX.
 Colin has been a wonderful collaborator throughout the development process, but we have all come to the conclusion that our visions for the project differ.
 We wish Colin the best and will be sharing more information about the film soon.”

 It appears that the division came about when Trevorrow and studio executives disagreed about what direction to take the script for the film.
 As it currently stands, this is the third director to leave one of the new Star Wars projects after Disney bought the rights to Lucasfilm back in 2012.
-The first director to be dismissed was Josh Trank shortly after the debacle that was 2015’s Fantastic Four while the second to leave was the tandem of Phil Lord and Christopher Miller after the highly publicized issues onset of the young Han Solo film.
+The first director to be dismissed was Josh Trank shortly after the debacle that was 2015’s Fantastic Four, while the second to leave was the tandem of Phil Lord and Christopher Miller after the highly publicized issues on set of the young Han Solo film.

 Trevorrow has previously worked as the director on films such as Safety Not Guaranteed, Jurassic World, and this year’s The Book of Henry.
-Many pundits are pointing towards The Book of Henry as one of the main causes for Trevorrow’s ousting.
+Many pundits are pointing toward The Book of Henry as one of the main causes for Trevorrow’s ousting.

 At this time, there have been no announcements regarding Trevorrow’s replacement.